Shikha-1234/sales_analysis_project/README.md

 ## Key Findings

+Revenue was concentrated among a relatively small set of products, suggesting opportunities for focused inventory planning.
+- Technology generated approximately ₹836K (or $836K in dataset units) in sales, making it the strongest revenue-driving category.
-- Technology generated the highest sales among all categories.
+- Technology also generated the highest profit, suggesting that investments in technology products may produce better returns than other categories.
-- Technology was also the most profitable category.
+- A small number of products contributed disproportionately to revenue.
+- Several states recorded negative profits despite generating sales, indicating potential pricing, discounting, or operational issues.
+- The West region consistently outperformed other regions in both sales and profitability.
 - Sales showed significant variation across months.
-- A small number of products contributed disproportionately to revenue.
-- Certain states generated negative overall profit despite having sales.
-- The West region generated the highest sales and profit.

 ## Visualizations